syagawa/cameyamasan/README.md

 ## Specs

 Use M5Stack Timer Camera X and Raspberry Pi Wi-Fi model.
 The recommended model is Raspberry Pi Zero WH.
-I recommend the Raspberry Pi with the pin header to use the HAT for operation.
+Use Raspberry Pi with pin headers to use HAT for operation and display.

 * Camera - ESP32 PSRAM Timer Camera X (M5Stack)
     * https://shop.m5stack.com/products/esp32-psram-timer-camera-x-ov3660